BSG Blog Berezha Security Group

 Getting started

 MobSF is the best entry point for teams new to mobile security testing.
 It performs automated static and dynamic analysis and generates reports that highlight the most critical findings.
-But remember: automated tools typically find 30–40% of the vulnerabilities a skilled manual tester discovers.
+But remember: automated tools surface only a fraction of what a skilled manual tester finds.
 They excel at configuration issues and known patterns; they miss business logic flaws entirely.

 When to hire a professional

 Automated tools and internal testing can handle baseline security hygiene.
-But certain scenarios demand professional application security expertise:
+But certain scenarios demand a professional mobile application penetration testing engagement and the application security expertise behind it:

 • Regulatory requirements — PCI DSS, HIPAA, SOC 2, and DORA audits often require third-party penetration testing reports from qualified assessors.